nsnam/ns-3-dev-git/src/wave/doc/wave.rst

 (the object of the class ``ns3::WifiNetDevice`` associating with ``ns3::OcbWifiMac``) .

-The key design aspect of the WAVE-compilant MAC layer (including 802.11p MAC layer and 1609.4 MAC extension layer) is that, based on OCB features, they provide devices with the capability of switching between control and service channels, using a single radio or using multiple radios.
+The key design aspect of the WAVE-compliant MAC layer (including 802.11p MAC layer and 1609.4 MAC extension layer) is that, based on OCB features, they provide devices with the capability of switching between control and service channels, using a single radio or using multiple radios.
 Therefore devices can communicate with others in single or multiple